 For keen walkers there are many tracks through the olive groves where you can discover many small villages, abandoned ruins and beautiful valleys from the sea up into the hills.
-There is also a walking guide in the local village and artist who runs art courses and there are classes of yoga, qigong, meditation and dance locally.
+There are classes of yoga, qigong, meditation and dance locally.

 Free broadband internet connection is available in each villa.

 |Nearest travel links||Nearest airport: Kalamata 50 km, Nearest railway: Kalamata 50 km|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|